cariannekopp/accumulus-synergy-interview/README.md

 **How To Run Postman API Tests via CLI:**
 - Clone this repository
 - Navigate to this repository in terminal
+- Navigate to the testsPostman folder in terminal
 - Run `npm install newman` or `npm install`
 - Run `newman run ToDoTests.json`